sudo-suhas/elastic-builder/README.md

 ## Motivation
 > A short description of the motivation behind the creation and maintenance of the project.
 This should explain why the project exists.

-Port of `elastic.js` to es6 with elasticsearch 5.3 comnpatibility.
+Port of `elastic.js` to es6 with elasticsearch 5.3 compatibility.

 ## Installation
 Provide code examples and explanations of how to get the project.